becklaire/becklaire/README.md

 ### Hi there 👋
 Junior Project Leader the day, curious (but not so) the night.
 I started my <a href="https://www.100daysofcode.com/">#100DaysOfCode</a> journey to learn more about HTML and CSS, but I'm hoping to learn more about other languages...
-I have many projects to work on!<br>
+I have many projects ideas on post-notes!<br>
-I'm "On Hold" however due to the "lack of time" but mainly to the lack of motivation.
+I'm "On Hold" however due to the lack of time but mainly of motivation.
 I'm might start again one day?<br>
 ❤️ Many thanks to <a href="https://www.freecodecamp.org/">freecodecamp</a> for helping people like me!
 <br><br>
 ### 📈 GitHub Stats